Let’s play that golf – my first time golfing

 Everyone shot around to the left to get us back to the green and set us up for the next shot.

 I walked up, looked up at the trees ahead of us, and popped a shot up and right in the middle of two trees that landed in front of the green.
-It had distance, height and was aimed perfectly.
+The ball had distance, height and was aimed perfectly.
 I don’t know how I did it.
 We still went +1 on that hole but would have likely been +3 otherwise with where the other shots went.

 Golf was starting to make sense to me.
 There was that feeling of accomplishment that came with hitting a good shot.
 For me, it was rare that I hit something well so when I did, it felt nice.